 Garry Trinh, Artist Statement, 2012

-Within Walking Distance is the latest C3West project by Garry Trinh for the Western Sydney Parklands Trust.
-For two months, Trinh has spent countless hours walking the 27-kilometre expanse of the Parklands, photographing the sights along the way.
+Within Walking Distance was a C3West project by Garry Trinh for the Western Sydney Parklands Trust.
+For two months, Trinh spent countless hours walking the 27-kilometre expanse of the Parklands, photographing the sights along the way.

-From these images, 15 have been selected to be presented on billboards within the Parklands.
+From these images, 15 were selected to be presented on billboards within the Parklands.
 You can discover this collection of artworks by foot or by car; on the way to work, or a on weekend drive.

-A brochure has been designed to accompany Within Walking Distance, illustrating the location of each billboard so that you won’t miss any of Trinh’s fresh and imaginative photographs.
+A brochure was designed to accompany Within Walking Distance, illustrating the location of each billboard.

-Each image has been taken within walking distance of its billboard, and is an insightful encapsulation of the characteristics of its surroundings.
+Each image was taken within walking distance of its billboard, and is an insightful encapsulation of the characteristics of its surroundings.

-Within Walking Distance is the first in a series of projects, titled Tracing the Parklands, where artists explore and reflect upon the evolving identity of the Western Sydney Parklands.
+Within Walking Distance wasthe first in a series of projects, titled Tracing the Parklands, where artists explore and reflect upon the evolving identity of the Western Sydney Parklands.

-A C3West project commissioned by the Western Sydney Parklands Trust and the Museum of Contemporary Art Australia, this project illuminates the array of unique qualities and facilities of the Parklands.
+A C3West project commissioned by the Western Sydney Parklands Trust and the Museum of Contemporary Art Australia, this project illuminated the array of unique qualities and facilities of the Parklands.

 Artist: Garry Trinh